brancobruyneel/lens/README.md

   Logo by <a href="https://github.com/hawkgs">Georgi Serev</a>
 </p>

-Inpspect mqtt messages in your terminal
+Inspect MQTT messages in your terminal